BenjaminSmall94/reading-notes/Code201/Class-04.md

 The roles are typically divided into a driver and a navigator.
 The driver is the one with hands on the keyboard managing the text editor, switching files, and actually writing the code.
 The navigator is guiding the driver with his words and has his mind on big picture things like determining the best algorithm for a specific task and searching for bugs and typos.
 They also can use a second workstation to work their Google Fu to answer any unknowns.

-As well as being a excellent leaerning tool for students it can also increase effeciency, encourage collaboration, provide an opportunity to learn from your peers, build social skills, prepare for technical interviews, and future job opportunities!
+As well as being an excellent learning tool for students it can also increase efficiency, encourage collaboration, provide an opportunity to learn from your peers, build social skills, prepare for technical interviews, and future job opportunities!